Sir William Cavendish, 7th Duke of Devonshire1

 M, #9575, b.
 8 October 1831, d.
 15 May 1834

-Consanguinity Index=2.1%
+Consanguinity Index=2.09%

 William Cavendish was born on 8 October 1831.
-He was the son of Sir William Cavendish, 7th Duke of Devonshire and Lady Blanche Georgiana Howard.
+He was the son of William Cavendish, 7th Duke of Devonshire and Lady Blanche Georgiana Howard.
 He died on 15 May 1834 at age 2.

-Sir Spencer Compton Cavendish, 8th Duke of Devonshire1
+Spencer Compton Cavendish, 8th Duke of Devonshire1

 M, #9576, b.
 23 July 1833, d.
 24 March 1908

-Last Edited=27 Mar 2008
+Last Edited=9 Mar 2011

-Consanguinity Index=2.1%
+Consanguinity Index=2.09%

-Spencer Cavendsh, 8th Duke of Devonshire 2
+Spencer Cavendish, 8th Duke of Devonshire 2

-Sir Spencer Compton Cavendish, 8th Duke of Devonshire graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, in 1854 with a Master of Arts (M.A.).1 He held the office of Member of Parliament (M.P.)
+He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1854 with a Master of Arts (M.A.)1 He held the office of Member of Parliament (M.P.)
 (Liberal) for North Lancashire between 1857 and 1868.1 He was styled as Marquess of Hartington between 1858 and 1891.
-He held the office of Under-Secretary of State for War between 1863 and 1866.1 He held the office of Lord of the Admiralty between March 1863 and April 1863.1 He was invested as a Privy Counsellor (P.C.) in 1866.1 He held the office of Secretary of State for War between February 1866 and July 1866.1 He held the office of Postmaster-General between 1868 and 1871.1 He held the office of Member of Parliament (M.P.)
-(Liberal) for Radnor between 1869 and 1880.1 He was invested as a Privy Counsellor (P.C.)
+He held the office of Under-Secretary of State for War between 1863 and 1866.1 He held the office of Lord of the Admiralty between March 1863 and April 1863.1 He was appointed Privy Counsellor (P.C.) in 1866.1 He held the office of Secretary of State for War between February 1866 and July 1866.1 He held the office of Postmaster-General between 1868 and 1871.1 He held the office of Member of Parliament (M.P.)
+(Liberal) for Radnor between 1869 and 1880.1 He was appointed Privy Counsellor (P.C.)
 [Ireland] in 1871.1 He held the office of Chief Secretary for Ireland between 1871 and 1874.1 He held the office of Lord Rector of Glasgow University between 1877 and 1880.1 He held the office of Secretary of State for India between 1880 and 1882.1 He held the office of Member of Parliament (M.P.)
 (Liberal) for North-East Lancashire between 1880 and 1885.1 He held the office of Secretary of State for War between 1882 and 1885.1 He held the office of Member of Parliament (M.P.)
-(Liberal) for Rossendale between 1885 and 1891.1 He succeeded to the title of 8th Duke of Devonshire [E., 1694] on 21 December 1891.1 He succeeded to the title of 8th Marquess of Hartington, co.
-Derby [E., 1694] on 21 December 1891.1 He succeeded to the title of 11th Earl of Devonshire [E., 1618] on 21 December 1891.1 He succeeded to the title of 11th Baron Cavendish of Hardwick, co.
-Derby [E., 1605] on 21 December 1891.1 He succeeded to the title of 3rd Baron Cavendish of Keighley, co.
-York [U.K., 1831] on 21 December 1891.1 He succeeded to the title of 3rd Earl of Burlington [U.K., 1831] on 21 December 1891.1 He was invested as a Knight, Order of the Garter (K.G.) in 1892.1 He held the office of Chancellor of Cambridge University in 1892.1 He held the office of Lord President of the Council between 1895 and 1903.1 He held the office of Lord-Lieutenant of Derbyshire.1 He held the office of Lord-Lieutenant of County Waterford.1 He held the office of Justice of the Peace (J.P.) for Lancashire.1 He held the office of Deputy Lieutenant (D.L.) of Yorkshire.1 He held the office of President of the Board of Education between 1900 and 1902.1 He held the office of Chancellor of Victoria University, Manchester in 1907.1 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1907.1 He has an extensive biographical entry in the Dictionary of National Biography.4
+(Liberal) for Rossendale between 1885 and 1891.1 He succeeded as the 8th Marquess of Hartington, co.
+Derby [E., 1694] on 21 December 1891.1 He succeeded as the 3rd Earl of Burlington [U.K., 1831] on 21 December 1891.1 He succeeded as the 11th Earl of Devonshire [E., 1618] on 21 December 1891.1 He succeeded as the 11th Baron Cavendish of Hardwick, co.
+Derby [E., 1605] on 21 December 1891.1 He succeeded as the 8th Duke of Devonshire [E., 1694] on 21 December 1891.1 He succeeded as the 3rd Baron Cavendish of Keighley, co.
+York [U.K., 1831] on 21 December 1891.1 He was appointed Knight, Order of the Garter (K.G.) in 1892.1 He held the office of Chancellor of Cambridge University in 1892.1 He held the office of Lord President of the Council between 1895 and 1903.1 He held the office of Lord-Lieutenant of Derbyshire.1 He held the office of Deputy Lieutenant (D.L.) of Yorkshire.1 He held the office of Justice of the Peace (J.P.) for Lancashire.1 He held the office of Lord-Lieutenant of County Waterford.1 He held the office of President of the Board of Education between 1900 and 1902.1 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1907.1 He held the office of Chancellor of Victoria University, Manchester in 1907.1 He has an extensive biographical entry in the Dictionary of National Biography.5

 Citations

-- [S300] Michael Rhodes, "re: Ernest Fawbert Collection," e-mail message from <e-mail address> (Harrogate, North Yorkshire) to Darryl Roger Lundy, 8 February.
-Hereinafter cited as "re: Ernest Fawbert Collection".
+3. [S300] Michael Rhodes, "re: Ernest Fawbert Collection," e-mail message to Darryl Roger Lundy, 8 February.
+Hereinafter cited as "re: Ernest Fawbert Collection."

-- [S205] Announcements, Yorkshire Post, Leeds, Yorkshire, U.K., 25 March 1908.
+4. [S205] Announcements, Yorkshire Post, Leeds, Yorkshire, U.K., 25 March 1908.
 Hereinafter cited as Yorkshire Post.

-- [S18] Matthew H.C.G., editor, Dictionary of National Biography on CD-ROM (Oxford, U.K.: Oxford University Press, 1995), Cavendish, Spencer Compton.
+5. [S18] Matthew H.C.G., editor, Dictionary of National Biography on CD-ROM (Oxford, U.K.: Oxford University Press, 1995), Cavendish, Spencer Compton.
 Hereinafter cited as Dictionary of National Biography.

 Luke White1